pygame/pygame/docs/reST/ref/freetype.rst

 ======================

 .. module:: pygame.freetype
-   :synopsis: Enhanced Pygame module for loading and rendering computer fonts
+   :synopsis: Enhanced pygame module for loading and rendering computer fonts

-| :sl:`Enhanced Pygame module for loading and rendering computer fonts`
+| :sl:`Enhanced pygame module for loading and rendering computer fonts`

 The ``pygame.freetype`` module is a replacement for :mod:`pygame.font`.
 It has all of the functionality of the original, plus many new features.